JetBrains/Qodana/topics/dotnet.md

 ### Analyzing pull requests

-<link-summary>Learn how to configure %product% for analyzing pull requests of your .NET project.</link-summary>
+<link-summary>Learn how to configure %product% for analyzing pull requests to your .NET project.</link-summary>

 You can analyze pull requests using the %dotnet% linter.